 Just the thought of apple cider brings back memories of weekend trips to the cider mill with my Dad.
 I always looked forward to the drive into the mountains, and enjoying the fall leaves, and once we arrived, the smell of fresh apples, watching the presses create the cider and, of course, the free samples.
 Now I’ll have to make do with the wonderful apple aromas coming out of my kitchen.

 I really wanted to use actual apple cider in the cookie instead of just a flavoring so I adjusted the amount of buttermilk in the recipe to be able to add the cider.
 The best way to get the most flavor is to reduce the apple cider to a molasses consistency.
 You don’t have to do this, I didn’t do it this time around, but it does taste absolutely 100% more appley (I’m making up words right & left today) with this method.
 Check in the note section of the recipe if you want to go all out and use the reduction method.

 The cookies came out just like I hoped, soft and cakey with a decided apple spice flavor.
 And the maple frosting just added the right finishing touch.
 Don’t forget to check out all the other delicious fall cookies from my favorite cookie bloggers below.
-And, if you’re still in the mood for more fall deliciousness, check out this fall desserts roundup from Queen Bee Baker.
+Enjoy!

 - 1/2 cup light brown sugar

 - 1/2 cup butter (1 stick), room temperature

 - 1/2 cup buttermilk

 - 1/3 cup apple cider

 - 1/2 teaspoon nutmeg